-If this Form W-9 is for a joint account, list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.
+If this Form W-9 is for a joint account (other than an account maintained by a foreign financial institution (FFI)), list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.
+If you are providing Form W-9 to an FFI to document a joint account, each holder of the account that is a U.S. person must provide a Form W-9.

 a.
 Individual.
 Generally, enter the name shown on your tax return.
-If you have changed your last name without informing the Social Security Administration (SSA) of the name change, enter your first name, the last name as shown on your social security card, and your new last name b.
-Sole proprietor or single-member LLC.
-Enter your individual name as shown on your 1040/1040A/1040EZ on line 1.
-You may enter your business, trade, or "doing business as" (DBA) name on line 2.
+If you have changed your last name without informing the Social Security Administration (SSA) of the name change, enter your first name, the last name as shown on your social security card, and your new last name.

-Note.
-ITIN applicant: Enter your individual name as it was entered on your Form W-7 application, line 1a.
+Note: ITIN applicant: Enter your individual name as it was entered on your Form W-7 application, line 1a.
 This should also be the same as the name you entered on the Form 1040/1040A/1040EZ you filed with your application.